-The commissioning authority will wish to ensure that they are not exposed to the risk that the project company would become insolvent.
+The commissioning authority will wish to ensure that they are not exposed to the risk that the project company will become insolvent.
 A bond or guarantee will usually be required.
 It will enter into a direct agreement with the underlying contractor and designer.

 The operational risk is important to many PPP projects.
 Payment should be against performance.
 The facilities and services must be provided to the authority throughout the terms per the agreed specifications for agreed payments.
 The risk should lie with the PPP company.

-However, the degree to which the risk rests with the PPP company will depend on the circumstance and the terms of the contract.
+However, the degree to which the risk rests with the PPP company will depend on the circumstances and the terms of the contract.
 Risks may be shared..
 Risks which are within the control of the authority itself will rest with it.
 Risks that are logically the responsibility of the PPP company will lie with it.

 Residual value risk refers to value of facilities at the end of the term.
-Where a project is for a particular lifetime the public service might be regarded as buying the service for that purpose for that period.
+Where a project is for a particular lifetime, the public service might be regarded as buying the service for that purpose for that period.
 However, many facilities are only useful to the awarding authority.

 The awarding authority will not wish to expose themselves to the risk of insolvency of the project company.
-The project company will usually be a special purpose company with no value other than the project itself.
+The project company will usually be a special-purpose company with no value other than the project itself.

 Payments will not usually begin until the project has been delivered.
 Unlike conventional construction procurement, state payments will not usually be central.
 The funders will have given enough of a commitment of capital so that there may be considerable financial security.

-Where the project may involve transfer of land, the authority will take steps to ensure that it is not exposed to the insolvency of the project company.
-It would be likely to take the project over on default and ensure that the monies invested exceed any of cost of ratification and completion.
+Where the project may involve the transfer of land, the authority will take steps to ensure that it is not exposed to the insolvency of the project company.
+It would be likely to take the project over on default and ensure that the monies invested exceed any of the cost of ratification and completion.